jonathondilworth/UoE-MLP/interim-report.md

 **2.3.
 Aims and Objectives**

 To investigate whether subtle and obvious differences between classes given same no. of dataset would affect performance using convolution neural network.

 To try and find a good method of improving performance on the same task using a smaller version of the same dataset in combination with techniques.

 *Notes*

 *TODO: expand on this, note: it's important to contextualise your research questions in terms of aims and objectives.*

+*TODO: Document how the aforementioned research questions differ from those already addressed by the established research?*

+*TODO: We could break this section up into the following based on the cw3.pdf document that is up on the MLP website: Core Objectives, Optional Objectives.*

 **2.4.
 Hypotheses**